apitable/apitable/README.md

 - How to collaborate on your fork projects? -> [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow)
 - How to write good commit message? -> [Conventional Commits](https://www.conventionalcommits.org/)
 - How to versioning and tagging? -> [Semantic Versioning](https://semver.org/)
+- What is the Java Coding Guideline? -> [Java Coding Guideline](https://github.com/alibaba/Alibaba-Java-Coding-Guidelines)

 ## 🛣 Roadmap